fagnersutel/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project

 The files contained in this repository are the products of the Getting and Cleaning Data course project.

-The untidy inputs to the project are datasets found in: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip/
+The untidy input to the project are datasets found in: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip/

-The output is a tidy data set called tidy_data.txt.
+The output is a tidy data set called tidy_data.txt

 The R script, run_analysis.R, generates tidy_data.txt from the input data by: